HelloItsJustin/Operating-System-Development/README.md

 # 🧠 Operating System Development

-Welcome to my custom operating system development project, inspired by Nanobyte.
+Welcome to my custom operating system development project.
 This project is a hands-on exploration of low-level systems programming, focusing on creating a minimal yet functional operating system from scratch using Assembly, C, and x86 architecture fundamentals.

 > **Project Maintainer**: Justin Thomas